tyoung3/sw/README.md

 WARNING:
 --------

 	 std.Gen1 generates integer IPs.
-It is not the same as strings.Gen1, or default.Gen1.
+	 Note that std.Gen1 is not the same as strings.Gen1, or def.Gen1.

 BUGS:
 -----